Key Facts & Summary:

 Hydrogen (H) and helium (He), in its neutral form, does not have a neutron.
 There is only one electron and one proton.
 Helium (He) is very stable with only two electrons in its outer orbital (valence shell).
 Even though it only has two electrons, it is still grouped with the noble gases that have eight electrons in their outermost orbitals, their valence shell is full.

 The periodic table can be used also to estimate relatively some other properties of the atoms: electronegativity, ionization energy, electron affinity, atomic radius, melting point, and metallic character.
+You can use a dynamic periodic table tool to easily refer to specific elements and their atomic number, mass, orbital arrangement, etc.

 References and further readings: